 According to the Florida Fish and Wildlife Conservation Commission (FWC), there were 766 boat accidents in 2017, an increase of 52 compared to 2016.
 Sixty-seven people were fatally injured.
 No one wants their excursion to turn into a tragic statistic.
 Follow these summer safety tips.
-A bit of sunburn or having a monster grouper, sailfish, or bass get away should be your biggest problems.
+A bit of sunburn or having a monster grouper, sailfish, or bass getaway should be your biggest problem.

 1. Never Drink and Boat